Alexander Patashinski

 Alexander Zakharovich Patashinski (Александр Захарович Паташинский, born in 1936) was a Soviet and Russian physicist.
-He is a professor for Materials Research Scientist and professor at Northwestern University in Evanston, Illinois.
+He was a professor at Northwestern University in Evanston, Illinois.

 He died February 22, 2020, of heart failure near his home in Seattle.

 Early life

 He received his master's degree in Physical Engineering from the Moscow Institute of Physics and Technology (MFTI) in 1960 on the subject of low temperature physics.
 He then pursued graduate studies in high energy physics at the Kapitza Institute in Moscow and at the Institute of Thermophysics in Novosibirsk Academgorodok.
 In 1963, he defended his PhD thesis on Quantum Field Theory at the Novosibirsk Scientific Center (scientific advisor Lev Landau).

 Career

 He was a scientist at the Siberian Branch of the Academy of Sciences of the USSR, at the Institute of Thermal Physics (1960-1968) and the Budker Institute of Nuclear Physics (1968-1997).
 He was also employed as a professor of Physics and Mathematics at Novosibirsk State University (1974-1992).

-In 1992, he became a materials research scientist/professor at Northwestern University, Evanston, Illinois.
+In 1992, he became a professor at Northwestern University, Evanston, Illinois.
 His work on nonequilibrium critical phenomena was supported by research grants from NASA and his studies of polymeric materials were supported by Dow Chemical Company.

 His areas of research are quantum mechanics, statistical physics, condensed matter theory, high energy physics, general relativity, turbulence theory, theory of liquids and glasses.
 He is best known for his pioneering and fundamental contributions to the modern theory of phase transitions in collaboration with Valery Pokrovsky, as well as the collective tube model in the theory of hadron-nuclei collisions at high energies, applications of the pattern recognition theory to local structure in liquids, and liquid-liquid phase transitions.